RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.aqueduct_client.md

   name:
   The name of the newly created flow.
+  description:
+  A description for the new flow.
+  schedule:
+  A cron expression specifying the cadence that this flow will run on.
+If empty, the flow will only execute manually.
+  For example, to run at the top of every hour:

+  >> schedule = aqueduct.hourly(minute: 0)
+  engine:
+  The name of the compute integration (eg. "my_lambda_integration") this the flow will be computed on.
   artifacts:
   All the artifacts that you care about computing.
 These artifacts are guaranteed to be computed.
 Additional artifacts may also be computed if they are upstream